bhcao/deep-interatomic-potential-models/docs/source/index.rst

    but it should at least
    contain the root `toctree` directive.

-Welcome to the documentation of MLIP!
+Welcome to the documentation of DIPM!
 =====================================

-*mlip* is a Python library for **Machine Learning Interatomic Potentials (MLIP)** in JAX.
+*dipm* is a enhancement of `MLIP <https://github.com/instadeepai/mlip>`_ standing for **Deep Interatomic Potentials Models (DIPM)**.
 It contains the following features:

-* Multiple model architectures (for now: MACE, NequIP and ViSNet)
+* Multiple NNX model architectures (for now: MACE, NequIP, ViSNet, LiTEN, EquiformerV2 and UMA)
-* Dataset preprocessing
+* Dataset loading and preprocessing
-* Training of MLIP models
+* Training and fine-tuning force models
-* Batched inference with trained MLIP models
+* Batched inference with trained force models
-* MD simulations with MLIP models using multiple simulation backends
+* MD simulations and energy minimizations with JAX-MD and ASE backend.
-* Energy minimizations with MLIP models using multiple simulation backends
-* Fine-tuning of pre-trained MLIP models

 As a first step, we recommend that you check out our page on :ref:`installation` and our :ref:`user_guide` which contains several tutorials on how to use the library.